-WDFW Cherry Valley Wildlife Unit., Cherry Creek, a tributary to the Snoqualmie River, King County
+WDFW Cherry Valley Wildlife Unit., Cherry Creek, a tributary to the Snoqualmie River, King County, western Washington State

 The goal of the project is to improve instream morphology and habitat in salmon bearing streams.
 The objective of the project is to increase instream cover, spawning, and resting areas.